vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 With 128 centroids we reach 90% recall@10 at 50 ms end to end.
 50 ms is one order of magnitude larger than what in-memory algorithms supports at the same recall level, but for many vector search use cases 50ms is perfectly acceptable, especially with high recall.
-To put the number is context, 9 out of 10 queries returns the same top-10 result as expensive exact nearest neighbor search, over 1B vectors!
+To put the number in context, 9 out of 10 queries returns the same top-10 result as expensive exact nearest neighbor search, over 1B vectors!

 ## Summary

-This blog post introduced a cost-effective hybrid method for billion scale vector search which enable many new real-world applications using AI-powered vector representations.
+This blog post introduced a cost-effective hybrid method for billion-scale vector search, enabling many new real-world applications using AI-powered vector representations.

 You can get started today using the ready to deploy Vespa sample application configured and ready for using `HNSW-IF` over at [Vespa sample applications](https://github.com/vespa-engine/sample-apps).

 Also try out other [Vespa sample applications](https://github.com/vespa-engine/sample-apps) built using Vespa's approximate